On the Reeb spaces of definable maps: The Reeb space of a definable map

 where $(Y_\alpha \times C_{\alpha,\beta}) \times_{\pi_1} (Y_\alpha \times C_{\alpha,\beta})$ is the definable subset of $(Y_\alpha \times f^{-1}(y_\alpha)) \times (Y_\alpha \times f^{-1}(y_\alpha)) $ defined by

 It is clear that $E$ is a definable subset of $X \times X$, and that $x \sim x'$ if and only if $(x,x') \in E$.

-Since $X$ is assumed to be closed and bounded, if we can show that $E$ is closed in $X \times X$, it would follow that $E$ is a definably proper equivalence relation, and we can apply Theorem~\ref{thm:definability-of-quotient}.
+Since $X$ is assumed to be closed and bounded, if we can show that $E$ is closed in $X \times X$, it would follow that $E$ is a definably proper equivalence relation, and we can apply Proposition~\ref{prop:definability-of-quotient}.

 The rest of the proof is devoted to showing that $E$ is a closed definable subset of $X \times X$.
 For each $\alpha \in I, \beta \in J_\alpha$, let

 Since $E = \bigcup_{\alpha \in I,\beta \in J_\alpha} E_{\alpha,\beta}$, in order to prove that $E$ is closed it suffices to prove that for each $\alpha \in I, \beta \in J_\alpha$,